View Document

 Students

-1. Completing the mandatory safety induction to teaching laboratories before commencing activities
+1. Completing the mandatory safety induction before commencing laboratory activities;

-4. Stopping the activity if there is immediate danger to health and safety
+4. Stopping the activity if there is immediate danger to health and safety; and

-5. Reporting all hazards and incidents to teaching and demonstrating staff
+5. Reporting all hazards and incidents to teaching staff.

 Health and Safety Team

-4. Supporting incident response, investigation and share the lessons learnt across the organisation
+4. Supporting incident response, investigation, and sharing the lessons learnt across the organisation; and

 Part B - General